sodadata/docs/soda-cl/failed-row-samples.md

 * **Explicitly:** Soda collects 100 failed row samples for the following explicitly-configured checks:
     * [failed rows check]({% link soda-cl/failed-rows-checks.md %})
     * the type of metric or record [reconciliation check]({% link soda-cl/recon.md %}#metric-reconciliation-checks) that borrows from failed rows check syntax
+    * [user-defined checks]({% link soda-cl/user-defined.md %}) that use the `failed rows query` configuration

-Whether you use checks to implicitly or explicitly collect and display failed row samples in Soda Cloud, you must enable sample collection in Soda Cloud.
+Whether you use checks to implicitly or explicitly collect and display failed row samples in Soda Cloud, if you wish to access the samples, you must enable sample collection in Soda Cloud.
 1. As a Soda Cloud Admin, navigate to **your avatar** > **Organization Settings**.
 2. Check the box to **Allow Soda to collect sample data and failed row samples for all datasets**.
 3. (Optional) *Soda Library 1.6.1 or Soda Agent 1.1.27 or greater* Check the nested box to **Allow Soda to collect sample data and failed row samples only for datasets and checks with the explicit configuration to do so** to limit both dataset sampling and implicit failed row collection to only those checks which have configured sample columns, or to datasets explicitly configured to collect failed row samples in the **Dataset Settings**.
-This setting does not apply to [failed row checks]({% link soda-cl/failed-rows-checks.md %}).
-See: [Collect failed row samples for specific columns](#collect-failed-row-samples-for-specific-columns).
+This setting does not apply to checks that explicitly collect failed row samples.
 4. **Save** the settings.

-Beyond the default behavior of collecting and sending 100 failed row samples to Soda Cloud when a check fails, you can:
-* customize the sample size
-* customize columns from which to collect samples
-* disable failed row collection
-* reroute failed row samples to a non-Soda Cloud destination, such as an S3 bucket.

-Read on!

 ## Determine which sampling method to use